lleukkun/eigengen/README.md

 ```

 ## Work In Progress
-  - Exploring user interaction concepts
+  - testing and cleanups

 ## TODO:
-  - Add progress indicator as the LLM calls can take a very long time
+  - Reintroduce diff mode.
+Should be done so it reuses the logic from chat /meld command.